UPB-Graphics/gfx-framework/README.md

         wglinfo64.exe | findstr "version"
         ```

--   Linux, if installed directly on device, or in virtual machine:
+-   Linux, if installed directly on device, or in a virtual machine:
     1. One of the following:
         -   Debian (Ubuntu): `sudo apt install -y mesa-utils`
         -   Red Hat (Fedora): `sudo dnf install -y glx-utils`